LAAOUAFIFATIHA/first_flutter_App/README.md

 ## Getting Started
 This project is a starting point for a Flutter application.
 - Istall the tools .
-- Install Flutter
+- Install Flutter .
-- Install Android Studio
+- Install Android Studio.
-- Install Git
+- Install Git .
-- Put the path of flutter in enveroment variable
+- Put the path of flutter in enveroment variable .
 - if you don't put the installed flutter in the right nvroment you will face a lot of errors.
 A few resources to get you started if this is your first Flutter project: